 There are two primary alternatives:

-- Do nothing.
 This is always an alternative to any treatment however it is not always advised.
-If you have been recommended for periodontal surgery then you will probably have already have had provisional scaling and polishing undertaken.
+If you have been recommended for periodontal surgery then you will probably have already had provisional scaling and polishing undertaken.
 If the gum diseases not brought under control it can continue to worsen and damage the bone and gums even more.

 Pockets referred to areas around your teeth where the gum is not attached is the towards the root of the tooth as it should be.